lenra-io/lesta/README.md

 It's the main element of the framework.
 A Website needs a [Configuration](#json-configuration) and a [PathManager](#pathmanager) list.

-To start or build a Website, just call the `generate` method with the desired Genetor.
+To start or build a Website, just call the `generate` method with the desired Generator.

 ### PathManager